nicholaswmin/dyno/README.md

 ### The test

-Threads should execute their task faster than the time it takes for the next cycle command to come through, otherwise they start accumulating a `cycle backlog`.
+Task threads must execute their task faster than the time it takes for the next  cycle command to come through, otherwise they start accumulating a `cycle backlog`.

-When that happens, the test stops; & the configured cycle rate is deemed as the current *breaking point* of that code.
+When that happens, the test stops; & the configured `cycle rate` is deemed as the current *breaking point* of that code.

 As an example, a benchmark configured to